Program Mission & Goals

-1) History majors will develop a broad competency of the general themes of world and U.S. history.
+1) Majors will develop a broad competency in the general themes of world and U.S. history.
 This broad competency will serve as the essential backdrop for life-long learning skills for a variety of careers that require critical analysis and oral and written communication skills.

-2) History majors will be able to apply the historical method to a source document.
+2) Majors will be able to apply critical reading and analysis skills to a variety of sources.

-4) History majors will master the basic skills required to conduct independent research and to produce an original historical work.
+4) Majors will master the basic skills required to conduct independent research and to produce an original historical work.
 These skills include mastering research methods, proper citation, disciplinary writing conventions, and effective use of primary sources.

 Assessment Methods Used: